 In French 3 and Spanish 3 there is a continued emphasis on all four skills: listening, speaking, reading, and writing.
 Vocabulary is expanded to improve all four skills.
-Spanish culture continues to be an integral part of the program.
+Spanish & French culture continues to be an integral part of the programs.

-FRENCH 9 ACC PRE-IB
+FRENCH 9 ACC PRE-IB (1 CREDIT)